Throw Momma from the Train: Production

-In June 1987, Warner Bros. and Orion Pictures made a trade-off agreement to facilitate the filming of the movie, as well as the development of Arthur 2: On the Rocks, which was supplied for Warner Bros., and the deal was provided by producer Larry Brezner, who produced the movie as well as the original Arthur, and in return to use permission from Strangers on a Train, a 1951 Warner Bros. film, Brezner's production company surrendered the remake and sequel rights of the 1981 film Arthur to Warner Bros., which the original Arthur rights were jointly owned by Rollins, Joffe, Morra and Brezner and Warner Bros., and the Warners could not have proceeded with the Arthur sequel without the consent of Brezner's company.
+In June 1987, Warner Bros. and Orion Pictures made a trade-off agreement to facilitate the filming of the movie, as well as the development of Arthur 2: On the Rocks, which was supplied for Warner Bros., and the deal was provided by producer Larry Brezner, who produced the movie as well as the original Arthur, and in return for permission to use footage and the premise from Strangers on a Train, a 1951 Warner Bros. film, Brezner's production company surrendered the remake and sequel rights of the 1981 film Arthur to Warner Bros., which the original Arthur rights were jointly owned by Rollins, Joffe, Morra and Brezner and Warner Bros., and the Warners could not have proceeded with the Arthur sequel without the consent of Brezner's company.

 Reception

 On Rotten Tomatoes, the film has an approval score of 64% based on 36 reviews.
 The site's critical consensus reads, "Danny DeVito's direction is too broad to offer the kind of nastiness that would have made Throw Momma from the Train truly special, but DeVito's on-screen chemistry with co-star Billy Crystal makes this a smoothly entertaining comedy."
 On Metacritic, the film has a score of 56 based on 14 reviews, indicating "mixed or average reviews".
 Audiences polled by Cinemascore gave the film a "C+" grade on a scale from A+ to F.

-Roger Ebert gave the film 2 stars out of 4, stating that "The plot in "Throw Mama from the Train" is top-heavy, but the movie doesn't make as much as it could from its weird characters."
+Roger Ebert gave the film 2 stars out of 4, stating that "The plot in Throw Momma from the Train is top-heavy, but the movie doesn't make as much as it could from its weird characters."

 Awards and nominations

+Lawsuit

+Irving Gordon, writer of the song "Mama from the Train", sued Orion Pictures and was awarded $100,000.
+It is uncertain whether a change in the spelling of "Mama" to "momma" was related.